Venezuelan Defense Minister Vladimir Padrino Lopez (C) and the military’s top leadership declare support for President Nicolas Maduro

 Analysts at the Eurasia Group consultancy said international recognition of Guaido as Venezuela’s interim president “will further elevate his profile and cement him as the main face of the opposition.”

-Trump meanwhile has openly mused about military intervention in Venezuela, saying “all options are on the table,” and analysts suggest he could consider further economic sanctions against the country, a third of whose oil production goes to the US.
+They said Trump might consider further economic sanctions against Venezuela, a third of whose oil production goes to the US.

 Maduro has presided over a deepening economic crisis that has left the country facing shortages of basic necessities such as food and medicine.

 Some 2.3 million people have fled the country since 2015, according to the United Nations.
-Inflation is forecast to hit 10 million percent this year.
+The International Monetary Fund says inflation will hit 10 million percent this year.

 Disclaimer: This story is published from a syndicated feed.
 Siliconeer does not assume any liability for the above story.
 Validity of the above story is for 7 Days from original date of publishing.
 Content copyright AFP.